goposky/layer7-cicd/README.md

 ```

 All commands from now on are run from within this repo base directory.\
 Next, copy your CA API Gateway license file to the `license` directory and rename it to `license.xml`.
+Without a proper license file the gateway containers will not start properly.
 ```bash
 cp <path-to-your-license-file> license/license.xml
 ```